 Editor / Publisher

-Terri Wiebold holds Business and Marketing Communications degrees from California State University, Chico and spent six years as a police officer and fire fighter in California before moving to Colorado in 1998 with husband of 23 years, Bob.
-Terri has spent the past 19 years as a stay-at-home mom, raising her son Brett (19) and daughter Taylor (16).
-A resident of Parker, Terri has worked in the Castle Pines community for more than a decade and feels like it is her home away from home.
-She is a strong advocate for local business and is a former member of the Castle Pines Chamber of Commerce board of directors, as well as a member of the Castle Pines, Castle Rock, Lone Tree and Parker chambers of commerce.
+Terri Wiebold holds Business and Marketing Communications degrees from California State University, Chico and she spent six years as a police officer and firefighter in California before moving to Colorado in 1998 with husband of 24 years, Bob.
+Terri has dedicated the past 20 years to being a stay-at-home mom, raising her son Brett (20) and daughter Taylor (18).
+A resident of Parker, she has worked in the Castle Pines community for nearly 15 years and feels like it is her home away from home.
+Terri is a strong advocate for local business and is actively involved in the Castle Pines Chamber of Commerce, as well as a member of the Castle Rock, South Metro and Parker chambers of commerce.
 When not sharing "a little good news" through The Connection community newspaper, Terri enjoys yoga, going to movies, traveling with her family and taking her dog Buddy on nature walks.

 Elise Brassell has lived in Colorado for nearly 30 years, relocating from Western New York.
 After graduating with a bachelor of arts degree in Technical Journalism from Colorado State University, Elise began her career in public relations.
 Throughout her career, she has served Colorado’s high-tech industry as a trusted resource to translate subject matter expertise into compelling stories for media, customers, prospects and employees.
 Elise moved to Castle Pines with her family in the fall of 2017 where they enjoy hiking and watching Broncos football.